01/18/2020 & 01/19/2020 (Saturday and Sunday) IMPORTANT NOTICE:

-Due to scheduled road closures associated with the 2019 NFL Draft on Monday, April 22nd through and including Sunday April 28th, the Soul of Music City Night Tour on these nights will depart from 138 5th Ave N. (at the Old Town Trolley Depot located on the corner of 5th Ave N. & Commerce St.) Please check-in at this location by 6:45pm.
-Due to these road closures, the night tour will not be able to drive down lower Broadway or walk the Pedestrian Bridge.
+Due to the Titans Watch Party, on Saturday 1/18, Sunday 1/19, the Soul of Music City night tour will depart from 1385th Ave N. (at the Old Town Trolley Depot located on the corner of 5th Ave N. & Commerce St.) Please check-in at this location by 6:45pm.
+Due to road closures, we will not be able to drive down lower Broadway or walk the Pedestrian Bridge.

 President Rutherford B. Hayes laid the Customs House cornerstone in 1877.
 Opening five years later, the federal building housed the post office as well as the area offices for the Treasury and Justice Departments.
 Designed by William Appleton, the ornate stone building features a Victorian Gothic-style with a soaring central clock tower.
 Exterior architectural details include lancet windows and a deep inset triple-arched entrance.
 Considered nonessential by the federal government in the 1990s, the building was repurposed as private office space.